oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 .. image:: /user/img/reports/custom_reports_2.png
    :alt: View the settings under the Designer section

-There are four main subsections that help you build your report:
+Four main subsections help you build your report:

-- **Columns**—In this subsection, you define which columns your report will contain.
+- **Columns**—Define which columns your report will contain.
-- **Grouping**—In this subsection, you can define how the information in your report will be aggregated.
+- **Grouping**—Define how the information in your report will be aggregated.
-- **Grouping by Date**—In this subsection, you can enable period filters.
+- **Grouping by Date**—Enable period filters.
-- **Filters**—In this subsection, you apply filters to the data of your report to select only the information you need.
+- **Filters**—Apply filters to your report's data to select only the necessary information.

 Columns
 ~~~~~~~